SiskonEmilia/UglyGridWorld/Section 2/Part2/Short Answer.md

 1. What is the role of the instance variable steps?

-    It records the number of steps that the BoxBug continuously takes to go forward.
+    **Answer:** It records the number of steps that the BoxBug continuously takes to go forward.

     ```java
     // @file: projects/boxBug/BoxBug.java